JuliaPlots/PlotDocs.jl/docs/src/SeriesTypes/histogram.md

 Two-dimensional histograms are accessed through the function `histogram2d` and its mutating variant `histogram2d!`.
 To plot them, two vectors `x` and `y` of the same length are needed.

 The histogram is plotted in 2D as a heatmap instead of as 3D bars.
-Bins without any count are not plotted at all.
 The default colormap is `:inferno`, as with contour plots and heatmaps.
+Bins without any count are not plotted at all by default.

 ```@example histogram
-x = randn(10^3)
+x = randn(10^4)
-y = randn(10^3) .- 1
+y = randn(10^4)
 histogram2d(x, y)
 ```